oVirt/ovirt-site/source/api/networkingapi.html.md

 ### Delete bond device

 DELETE to /api/hosts/{host:id}/nics/{nic:id}
 where nic:id represents the bond device.
-Any network connection configured on the bond will be removed.
+Any network attachment configured on the bond will be removed.

 ### Adding a slave to a bond and change bonding options